 To qualify for the program, students must have completed their senior year at a Texas high school prior to the start of the program.
 This is a competitive program and a review committee will evaluate each application for a demonstration of scientific aptitude, a record of academic achievement, and an interest in pursuing an undergraduate or graduate career in a professional health care field.

-High School Summer Science Program
+High School Summer Experience

 MD Anderson Cancer Center

 1515 Holcombe Blvd., Unit 0002

 Houston, TX 77030